Solera-2012/arrowleaf/content/blog/evaluation-after-school.md

-We completed a evaluation of 21st century learning community after school program.
+We completed an evaluation of 21st century learning community after school program.